casefoundation/Faces-of-Founders-Platform/docs/Setup.md

 ![Social links setup](siteoptions_social.png)

-In this section you can enter the url of your social networks like Facebook, Twitter, Instagram and Email.
+In this section is for URLs to social networks like Facebook, Twitter, Instagram and Email.

 #### Design